Maths topic

 (i)

-True; since the collection of real numbers is made up of rational and irrational numbers.
+True; since the collection of real numbers is made up

 (ii)